Academic Policies & Requirements

 Effective Summer 2014, new state regulations impact the registration date of students who have earned more than 100 degree applicable units at Mt.
 SAC.
 Students who have already surpassed or will have earned 100 or more Mt.
 SAC degree applicable units when registration begins for any term will be assigned a later registration date.

 Students who have completed 100 or more Mt.
-SAC degree applicable units may file an appeal with the Counseling Center to keep their original registration date for the following term.
-The 100 Unit Appeal form can be downloaded from the Counseling website, Counseling Center Forms.
+SAC degree applicable units may file an appeal with the Counseling Department to keep their original registration date for the following term.
+The Over 100 Unit Appeal form can be accessed from the Counseling website, Counseling Department Forms.
 There is a deadline for submitting the appeal for every term.
-The deadline date is noted on the appeal form.
-Forms are also available at the Counseling Center, located on the upper level of the Student Services Center (Building 9B).
+The deadline date is noted on the appeal form

 Students who wish to appeal have to schedule an appointment with a counselor to create a Mountie Educational Plan (MAP) which must be included with the appeal, and to clarify other requirements.
 Appointments can be scheduled online through the Counseling website, in person, or by calling (909) 274-4380.

-Student Petitions for Exceptional Action forms are available from the Admissions and Records Office in the Student Services Center.
-Students may complete these forms and submit them to Admissions and Records.
+The Petition for Exceptional Action form is online at Admissions Forms and is also available at the Admissions and Records Office in the Student Services Center.
+Please note: Extenuating circumstances are situations beyond the control of the student.
+Documentation is required.
+Students may complete the form and submit it to Admissions and Records.
 Subsequent action on a petition will be taken either by the appropriate administrator or the Board of Appeals.
+Be advised that any subsequent action by the appropriate administrator or Board of Appeals is final.

 Definitions